felipefrizzovg/felipefrizzovg/README.md

 - 🔭 I’m currently working at Andra Materiais Elétricos

-- 🌱 I’m currently learning JavaScript, HTTPS and ReactJS with the team at @Rocketseat
+- 🌱 I’m currently learning JavaScript, HTTPS and ReactJS with the team at Rocketseat

 <!-- 👨‍💻 All of my projects are available at [maykbrito.dev](https://maykbrito.dev) -->